matthid/gentoo-overlay/README.md

  export SEAFILE_LD_LIBRARY_PATH=${INSTALLPATH}/seafile/lib/:${INSTALLPATH}/seafile/lib64:${LD_LIBRARY_PATH}
 ```

-And you should edit the `/et /etc/init.d/seafile-se` file to your needs.
+And you should edit the `/etc/init.d/seafile-server/config` file to your needs.
-Note that those changes are gone after  reinstallatio, so make sure to make copies!
+Note that those changes are gone after reinstallation, so make sure to make copies!

 # Installation